ResilientApp/ContractForge/README.md

 ### Contract Templates

-Modify the system prompt in `LLMService.buildSystemPrompt()` to change how contracts are generated.
+Modify the system prompt in the DeepSeek service to change how contracts are generated.

-### API Configuration

-You can easily switch to other LLM providers by modifying the `LLMService` class and updating the configuration in `src/config/api.ts`.

 ## 🚀 Deployment